Purpose: Our priorities are:

 Fourth year: Possible two-week elective with the TTR program as a course coordinator

-Research Requirement: Everyone resident in the program will be required to undertake an educational research project, with the expectation that the project will result in a presentation and publication.
+Research Requirement: Every resident in the program will be required to undertake an educational research project, with the expectation that the project will result in a presentation and publication.
 This project will be submitted to AUR for a presentation during the third or fourth year.

 Why: As academic systems have shifted to allow physicians to be promoted via education pathways, this system will allow residents to explore an interest in education earlier and increase possible recruitment to academics.